The Internets Believe Megan Fox And Machine Gun Kelly Are No Longer Dating

 It looks like one of the most high-profile celebrity couples may be broken up.
 The Internets have deduced that Megan Fox and Machine Gun Kelly are no longer dating.

-As spotted on High Snobiety the Think Like A Dog star has scrubbed the rapper from all her social media channels.
-On Sunday, February 12 fans noticed that she stopped following MGK on Instagram.
-While that is probably the biggest red flag with confirming true love in this era of digital sharing; her followers also noticed she also removed any photos where he was featured.
+As spotted on High Snobiety, the Think Like A Dog star has scrubbed the rapper from all her social media channels.
+On Sunday, Feb.
+12 fans noticed that Megan stopped following Machine Gun Kelly on Instagram.
+While that is probably the biggest red flag with confirming true love in this era of digital sharing, her followers also noticed she also removed any photos where he was featured.
 Additionally, she started using cryptic quotes from Beyoncé’s “Pray You Catch Me” (“You can taste the dishonesty/it’s all over your breath”) throughout her Instagram stories.
-A day later she deactivated her Instagram entirely.
+A day later, she deactivated her Instagram entirely.

 “Yeah.
 So, I guess to drink each other’s blood might mislead people or people are imagining us with goblets and we’re like Game of Thrones, drinking each other’s blood.
 It’s just a few drops, but yes, we do consume each other’s blood on occasion for ritual purposes only” she explained.